 Retrieve content items

-- Generated content type classes (recommended) – classes generated by the system that allow you to work with content type fields using strongly-typed objects.
+• Generated content type classes – classes generated by the system that allow you to work with content type fields using strongly-typed objects.
 These classes also allow access to all general data (title, ID, GUID, creation date, publish date, etc.) as well.

-- Custom data transfer objects (advanced use case) – using custom classes grants you control over the data you map.
-Before using custom classes, make sure you are familiar with how the mapper API behaves.
-Also note that some Xperience APIs that work with content items expect certain system fields to be present in the model and will not work as expected otherwise.
+• Custom data transfer objects (advanced use case) – using custom DTOs grants you control over the mapping logic.
+See Custom model mapping.
+Note that some Xperience APIs that work with content items expect certain system fields to be present in the model and will not work as expected otherwise.

 Retrieve content items